-Check label for fiber content, then see Cycle Selection Chart on page 9 for cycle and temperature recommendations.
+Check label for fiber content, then see Cycle Selection Chart on page 10 for cycle recommendation.

-- 1. Dry separately to avoid lint transfer. - Remove from dryer while there is still a trace of moisture (chenille spreads may be dried completely). - 3.
+- 1. Dry separately to avoid lint transfer - Remove from dryer while there is still a trace of moisture.
+(Chenille spreads may be dried completely.) - 3.
 Smooth, reshape, and air dry before putting away. - 4.
 Choose shrink-resistant quilted items for best results.